ASimpleMeow/Red-Hat-Screener/README.md

 ## Running Tests

-I have not as of yet added my own test, so only tests present are those part of Red Hat's template.
+I have built upon Red Hat's template for the tests and added my own for POST, PUT and DELETE.
+As of 17:00 25-09-2017 all 5 tests pass successfully.
+I have additionally tested this in Postman to make certain that the API works.

     npm test